surma/surma.dev/content/things/ditherpunk.md

 <figcaption>Diffusion matrix that shares half the error to 2 neightboring pixels, * marking the current pixel.</figcaption>
 </figure>

-We now visit each pixel in the image (in the right order!).
-We quantize the current pixel and measure the quantization error.
-Note that the quantization error can be negative if the quantization made the pixel brighter than the original brightness value.
-We then add fractions of the quantization error to neighboring pixels as specified by matrix.
+The diffusion algorithm visits each pixel in the image (in the right order!), quantizes the current pixel and measures the quantization error.
+Note that the quantization error is signed, i.e. it can be negative if the quantization made the pixel brighter than the original brightness value.
+We then add fractions of the quantization error to neighboring pixels as specified by the matrix.
 Rinse and repeat.

 <figure>
   <video style="max-height: 66vh" src="./errordiffusion.mp4" type="video/mp4" autoplay muted loop controls></video>
   <figcaption>Error diffusion visualized step by step.</figcaption>
 </figure>

 This animation is supposed to visualize the algorithm, rather than showcase it’s effectiveness.
-4×4 pixels are hardly enough do diffuse and average out quantization error.
-The idea is that if a pixel is made brighter during quantization, neighboring pixels will be made _darker_ to make up for it.
+4×4 pixels are hardly enough do diffuse and average out quantization errors.
+But it does show the idea that if a pixel is made brighter during quantization, neighboring pixels will be made _darker_ to make up for it.

 <figure>
 <img loading="lazy" src="./simple2d.png" class="pixelated">